Michigan AG says she was among those targeted in threat to kill Jewish members of state government - KTVZ

 A Michigan man allegedly threatened on social media to kill Jewish members of the Michigan government, the FBI said, and state Attorney General Dana Nessel says she was among those targeted.

-Jack Eugene Carpenter III is accused in a criminal complaint of making threatening interstate communications when he tweeted last month a threat to “carry out the punishment of death to anyone that is jewish in the Michigan govt if they don’t leave, or confess, and now that kind of problem.
-Because I can Legally do that, right?”
+Authorities said Carpenter violated an interstate communication law, according to the complaint.

+Although court documents did not reference Nessel by name, she said in a tweet Thursday that she was among the targets.

-On Thursday morning, Nessel tweeted, “The FBI has confirmed I was a target of the heavily armed defendant in this matter.
-It is my sincere hope that the federal authorities take this offense just as seriously as my Hate Crimes & Domestic Terrorism Unit takes plots to murder elected officials.”
+“The FBI has confirmed I was a target of the heavily armed defendant in this matter.
+It is my sincere hope that the federal authorities take this offense just as seriously as my Hate Crimes & Domestic Terrorism Unit takes plots to murder elected officials,” she tweeted.

 Her tweet embedded an article from the Jewish Telegraphic Agency citing the case.